-6. Plaintiffs' claims arise under the Constitution and laws of the United States, as well as under the Constitution and laws of the State of Mississippi.
+- 6. Mr. Loden's claims arise under the Constitution and laws of the United States, as well as under the Constitution and laws of the State of Mississippi.
 This Court has original federal question jurisdiction over those claims arising under the Constitution and laws of the United States pursuant to 28 U.S.C. §§ 1331, 1343.
-This Court has supplemental jurisdiction over those claims arising under the Constitution and laws of the State of Mississippi pursuant to 28 U.S.C. § 1367(a).

-7. This Court has the authority to grant declaratory and injunctive relief under 28 U.S.C. § 2201-2202 and FED.R.CIV.P.
+This Court has supplemental jurisdiction over those claims arising under the Constitution and laws of the State of Mississippi pursuant to 28 U.S.C. § 1367(a). - 7.
+This Court has the authority to grant declaratory and injunctive relief under 28 U.S.C. § 2201-2202 and FED.R.CIV.P.
 57 and 65.
-The federal rights asserted by Plaintiffs are enforceable under 42 U.S.C. § 1983.

-8. Venue is proper in the Southern District of Mississippi under 28 U.S.C. §§ 1391(b)(1) and 1391(c)(2).
+The federal rights asserted by Mr. Loden are enforceable under 42 U.S.C. § 1983. - 8.
+Venue is proper in the Southern District of Mississippi under 28 U.S.C. §§ 1391(b)(1) and 1391(c)(2).
 With respect to Section 1391(b)(1), Defendant Marshall Fisher, Commissioner, Mississippi Department of Corrections, in His Official Capacity, is located in Jackson, Hinds County, Mississippi.
-With respect to Section 1391(c)(2), all Defendants in this action shall be served with process by service on the Attorney General of Mississippi in Jackson, Hinds County, Mississippi, pursuant to MISS.R.CIV.P.
-4(D)(5), incorporated through FED.R.CIV.P.
+With respect to Section 1391(c)(2), all Defendants in this action are required to be served with process by service on the Attorney General of Mississippi in Jackson, Hinds County, Mississippi, pursuant to Miss.R.Civ.P.
+4(D)(5), incorporated through FED.R.Civ.P.
 4(e)(1).